metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibmvpc_cluster_v1beta2_manifest.md

 Optional:

-- `destination` (Attributes) destination is a VPCSecurityGroupRulePrototype which defines the destination of outbound traffic for the Security Group Rule.Only used when direction is VPCSecurityGroupRuleDirectionOutbound. (see [below for nested schema](#nestedatt--spec--network--security_groups--rules--destination))
+- `destination` (Attributes) destination is a VPCSecurityGroupRulePrototype which defines the destination of outbound traffic for the Security Group Rule.
+Only used when direction is VPCSecurityGroupRuleDirectionOutbound. (see [below for nested schema](#nestedatt--spec--network--security_groups--rules--destination))
 - `security_group_id` (String) securityGroupID is the ID of the Security Group for the Security Group Rule.
-- `source` (Attributes) source is a VPCSecurityGroupRulePrototype which defines the source of inbound traffic for the Security Group Rule.Only used when direction is VPCSecurityGroupRuleDirectionInbound. (see [below for nested schema](#nestedatt--spec--network--security_groups--rules--source))
+- `source` (Attributes) source is a VPCSecurityGroupRulePrototype which defines the source of inbound traffic for the Security Group Rule.
+Only used when direction is VPCSecurityGroupRuleDirectionInbound. (see [below for nested schema](#nestedatt--spec--network--security_groups--rules--source))

 <a id="nestedatt--spec--network--security_groups--rules--destination"></a>
 ### Nested Schema for `spec.network.security_groups.rules.destination`